Impact of genetics and grazing management on enteric methane emissions and performance in stocker steers

 Educational Objectives:

-• Producers report changes in knowledge, attitudes, skills, and/or awareness as a result of their participation in the educational programming provided by this project.
+• Producers report changes in knowledge, attitudes, skills, and/or awareness as a result of their participation in the educational programming resulting from data discovered from this project

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.